 Equipment for Services (EFS)

-One thing all schools must pay for is phone and internet service from a carrier such as Verizon, Comcast, Optimum Lightpath, or Windstream to name a few.
+One thing all schools must pay for is his phone and internet service from a carrier such as Verizon, Comcast, Optimum Lightpath, or Windstream to name a few.
 Shopping around when your contract expires with one of them can help free up some budget money.
 Even better, there are programs that can provide money for technology upgrades.
 One of the larger carriers has such a program called EFS, or Equipment for Services.

 How the program works is the more services you purchase and the longer the contract you sign, the more money becomes available to use for purchasing technology—almost any technology.
 Over this past year alone we had a number of schools that had most (and in one case, ALL) of their technology purchase paid for by this program.
 And in all of those cases, this carrier gave the school the best deal on the monthly cost for their phone lines and internet!
 It’s amazing how so few school districts are aware of this program or take advantage of it.